 |Total Monthly Expense||$||$ *|

-*fill this box in after discussing the average monthly fees with an admissions counselor from the assisted living community you’re considering.
+*Fill in this box in after discussing the average monthly fees with an admissions counselor from the assisted living community you’re considering.

-Step 2: Factoring in In-Home Care Costs
+Step 2: Factor in In-Home Care Costs

 |Homemaker Services||Home Health Aide||Adult Day Health Care|